Huegoxaga/notes/embedded/nvidia.md

 - Jetson Nano Developer Kit doesn't come with WiFi module, use USB WiFi adapter instead
 - When in `USB Device Mode` without network connection, the Jetson device can be accessed through `ssh`, `scp`, `sftp` using IP address `192.168.55.1` pre-configured with `l4tbr0` interface
 - For models with both USB and DC power supply, put a jumper on J48 properly if DC power supply is preferred
+- For remote host identity changed warning, run `ssh-keygen -R <RemoteIPAddress>`

 #### Swap File

 - A 4GB swap file is recommended
   - run `sudo systemctl disable nvzramconfig` before creating swap file
-  - use path `/mnt/4GB.swap` for swap file
-- For remote host identity changed warning, run `ssh-keygen -R <RemoteIPAddress>`

 #### Clock Control